Hudson River Park Trust

 What is the Hudson River Park Trust?

-Hudson River Park Trust is a partnership between New York State and City charged with the design, construction and operation of the five-mile Hudson River Park.
+Hudson River Park Trust is a partnership between New York State and City charged with the design, construction and operation of the four-mile Hudson River Park.

 Hudson River Park is the largest open space project to undergo construction in Manhattan since the completion of Central Park.

 As a public benefit corporation, Hudson River Park Trust is governed by a thirteen-member Board of Directors.
 The Trust employs a focused, diverse staff with experience in parks, design, finance, public policy, operations and maintenance.

 Both the Trust and the park itself are governed by the Hudson River Park Act, a 1998 law that established both the park and its requirements.
 We operate on a premise of financial self-sufficiency, supporting the staff as well as the operations and maintenance of the park through income generated within the park area by rents from commercial tenants, fees concession revenues, grants and donations.
 Capital funding has historically come primarily from the State, New York City and Federal budget appropriations.
 We are working closely with Friends of Hudson River Park to expand our funding base to include private donations.